OpenSPP/openspp-cla/entity_CLA.md

 By signing this contributor license agreement, I understand and agree that this project and contributions to it are public and that a record of the contribution (including all personal information I submit with it, including my full name and email address) is maintained indefinitely and may be redistributed consistent with this project, compliance with the open source license(s) involved, and maintenance of authorship attribution.

-In order to clarify the intellectual property license granted with Contributions from any person or entity, OpenSPP Pte Ltd ("OpenSPP") must have a Contributor License Agreement (CLA) on file that has been signed by each Contributor, indicating agreement to the license terms below.
+In order to clarify the intellectual property license granted with Contributions from any person or entity, OpenSPP ("OpenSPP") must have a Contributor License Agreement (CLA) on file that has been signed by each Contributor, indicating agreement to the license terms below.
 This license is for your protection as a Contributor as well as the protection of OpenSPP and its users; it does not change your rights to use your own Contributions for any other purpose.

 This version of the Agreement allows an entity (the "Corporation") to submit Contributions to OpenSPP, to authorize Contributions submitted by its designated employees to OpenSPP, and to grant copyright and patent licenses thereto.